Italian Meatloaf

 Cooked onions and green pepper in nonstick skillet with white spoon stirring in dried herbs and garlic.

-• Add the parsley, panko, 1 cup marinara sauce, dry red wine, Worcestershire sauce, Parmesan cheese, Mozzarella, salt and black pepper.
+• Add the parsley, panko, 1 cup marinara sauce, dry red wine, Worcestershire sauce, Parmesan cheese, Mozzarella, salt, and black pepper to the bowl with the onions and peppers.
 Mix well.

 Ingredients for meatloaf in glass bowl before being mixed together.